yamsergey/yamsergey.adt.ls.example/README.md

 In best case scenario the LSP server has to be able to succesfully read the `workspace.json` and sucesfuly setup the project.

+> In order to test, build the project first to generate sources: `./gradlew assembleDebug`.